Meet the Children’s Advocacy Team

 Madison Emanuel, Advocate

 Madison joined the CAC in 2023, beginning her journey as an intern and seamlessly transitioning into her current role as an Advocate.
-She is currently pursuing a degree in Social Work at the University of Kentucky.
+She holds a Bachelor’s degree in Social Work from the University of Kentucky.
 Madison brings valuable experience in Trauma-Informed Care, prevention education, resource coordination, collaboration with multidisciplinary partners, social media marketing, and advocacy.
 Her passion for supporting others and commitment to making a positive impact are evident in all she does.

 “Only you can decide what breaks you.” – Sarah J. Maas